mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

 should remember that our users often do not have a scientific background.
 This is why the [@MP-UNITS] library decided to use syntax that is as similar to the correct English language as possible.
 It consistently uses the `derived_` prefix for types representing derived units, dimensions, and quantity specifications.
-It always first lists the contents of the numerator followed by the entities of the denominator (if present) enclosed in the `per<...>` expression template.
+Those are instantiated first with the contents of the numerator followed by the entities of the denominator (if present) enclosed in the `per<...>` expression template.

 ### Identities

-The arithmetics on units, dimensions, and quantities require a special identity value.
+The arithmetics on units, dimensions, and quantity types require a special identity value.
 Such value can be returned as a result of the division of the same entities, or using it should not modify the expression template on multiplication.